Korean Presidential Citation

 Dr. Martin Lockley received the Korean Presidential Citation for Contribution to Cultural Heritage Protection

 Jong Deock Lim and Kyung Soo Kim, Dr. Lockley’s good friends and scientific colleagues, nominated him and supported his joint studies over the years.
-He is very appreciative of their support and “simply would not have received the award without their recommendation.”
+He said he is highly appreciative of their support and “simply would not have received the award without their recommendation.”

-Dr. Lockley serves on Dinosaur Ridge’s Advisory Board, which offers periodic advice and review of our programmatic work.
-The Dinosaur Ridge Advisory Board is a group of subject field experts that relate to our mission.
+Dr. Lockley serves on Dinosaur Ridge’s Advisory Board, which offers periodic advice and review of the nonprofit organization’s programmatic work.
+The Dinosaur Ridge Advisory Board is a group of subject field experts that relate to our missions of fossil protection and public education.
 They are leaders in their fields and have demonstrated their commitment to our organization and/or mission.

 About Friends of Dinosaur Ridge